EXPERIENCE & EXPERTISE

 As Managing Partner, he has overseen the large and sustained growth of the Canberra office which is now one of the largest firms in the ACT and southern NSW.

-Ranked as a Preeminent Lawyer – Compulsory Third Party (Defendant) in ACT by Doyle's Guide since 2020.
+Ranked as a Leading Lawyer – Compulsory Third Party (Defendant) in ACT by Doyle's Guide 2024.